MP 25x5x27 / N38 - ring magnet

 In the case of neodymium magnets, there is a strong magnetic field.
 As a result, it interferes with the operation of a heart pacemaker.
 However, if the magnetic field does not affect the device, it can damage its components or deactivate the device when it is in a magnetic field.

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
-Once crushed into fine powder or dust, this material becomes highly flammable.
+If the magnet is crushed into fine powder or dust, it becomes highly flammable.

-Neodymium magnets can attract to each other, pinch the skin, and cause significant injuries.
+Neodymium magnets can attract to each other, pinch the skin, and cause significant swellings.